framgia/laravel-test-guideline/en/Knowledge.md

 - Fake objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (an in memory database is a good example).

 ### Stubs
 - Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
-In a shorthand, Stubs give out data that goes to the object/class under the tests.

 ### Mocks
 - Mocks are objects pre-programmed with expectations which form a specification of the calls they are expected to receive.